Skip to main content

 • Here, you control the user groups that each user should belong to.
 Note that users are currently created via API only, however, you can add a user to a pre-existing User Group via self-service UI here.

-Exploring Data From Source Systems
+Exploring Data from Source Systems

 A list of data sources can be found within the 'Sources' or 'Content' tab in the top navigation.